ddev/ddev/docs/content/users/install/performance.md

     #### Advanced Mutagen Troubleshooting

-    Most people get the insight they need running `ddev mutagen monitor` and watching the results, but you can also enable full logging:
+    Most people get the insight they need running `ddev mutagen status --verbose` and `ddev mutagen monitor` and watching the results, but you can also enable full logging:

     * `killall mutagen`
     * `export MUTAGEN_DATA_DIRECTORY=~/.ddev_mutagen_data_directory`